The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Tree decomposition

-The opposite approach without data replication is a top-down splitting as discussed in \cite{Weinzierl:09:Diss}: We assign the global spacetree root to the very first rank.
-For each $a,c \in \mathcal{T}, a \sqsubseteq _{child\ of} c$ with $c$ associated to a rank $r_1$, $a$ is either held by this rank $r_1$ as well, or it is deployed to another rank $r_2$ that has not been employed on coarser or the same level yet.
-We apply this rule top down.
+The opposite approach without data replication is a top-down splitting \cite{Weinzierl:09:Diss}: We assign the global spacetree root to one rank.
+For each $a,c \in \mathcal{T}, a \sqsubseteq _{child\ of} c$ with $c$ associated to a rank $r_1$, $a$ is either held by this rank $r_1$ as well, or it is deployed to another rank $r_2$ that has not been employed on a coarser or the same level yet.
+We exempt siblings along the SFC from the latter constraint.
+The rule applies recursively.
 It introduces a logical tree topology among the compute ranks: $r_2$ serves as worker to a master $r_1$.
-Whenever a child of a refined cell is assigned to another rank, this child acts as root of a remote tree, i.e.~we cut out subtrees of the global spacetree.
-Sibling subtree roots can be assigned to one new rank to facilitate better load balancing.
-Individual ranks then work on a forest of octrees though all trees of this forest should be neighbours along the space-filling curves to preserve the connectivity and advantageous surface-to-volume ratios.
-The logical master-worker topology on the ranks is also preserved by such a modification.
-A LET extension also is possible.
-As all cells on all scales are uniquely associated to ranks, operations on coarse grids are evaluated only on one rank.
-The others are freed from this work.
-Both variants are illustrated in Figure \ref{figure:mpi:spacetree-decomposition-types}.
-Other codes realising a non-replicating vertical decomposition are e.g. \cite{Frisch:13:AdaptiveDataStructures,Reiter:13:GeometricMultigrid}.
+Whenever a child of a refined cell is assigned to another rank, this child acts as root of a remote tree.
+We cut out subtrees from the global spacetree.

+\begin{observation} The majority of spacetree codes favor, to the best of our knowledge, the partial replication with SFC cuts. \end{observation}

+Using SFCs to obtain an appropriate initial splitting of the finest grid level is popular.
+SFC partitions exhibit an advantageous \newB{surface-to-volume} ratio\footnote{To the best of our knowledge, the good ratio is an empirical observation that can be backed-up by proofs only for regular grids where it results directly from the H\"older continuity (cf.~\cite{Bader:13:SFCs,Bungartz:06:Parallel} and references therein). \newB{ Further advantageous connectivity properties are discussed in \cite{Burstedde:17:Morton} and notably \cite{Haverkort:16:SFCs}. } } and result from a straightforward splitting of the SFC's one-dimensional preimage, i.e.~the enumeration of cells.
+We note that SFCs also can be used for the top-down splitting as the SFC motif orders all levels: As long as any rank forks subtrees only along the SFC to other ranks, the resulting splitting is an SFC-splitting, too.

+\begin{designdecision} Peano works with a non-replicating data layout, \newB{i.e.~with the top-down tree partitioning.} \newC{ This tree distribution induces a logical master-worker topology on the ranks. } \end{designdecision}

+Ranks in Peano are aware only of their multiscale neighbors as well as their master and worker ranks.
+No global information is held per rank.